jimharmon2401/ReinforcementLearning/README.md

 My code is meant to be explanatory and super-easy to follow.
 To put it another way, I'm getting the job done in a way that anyone can (hopefully!) read and understand, without worrying too much about optimization or run-time performance.

+FYI, the Jupyter notebooks contain Julia code that I used to get my RL problems to run faster.
+In case you are interested.